 The Gorges is very popular with tourists and there are several tours leaving from Aix-en-Provence to help you make the most of your time in the area.
 You can read more about visiting the Gorges du Verdon here.

 There are many small shops selling local artisanal products as well as a couple of small art galleries you can wander through.
-With beautiful views of the valley below, there are also several great restaurants with terrasses to have lunch in rather exquisite surroundings.
+With beautiful views of the valley below, there are also several great restaurants offering local specialties to have lunch in rather exquisite surroundings.

 People from all over flock to this beautiful part of Provence, which has managed to retain its charm and village feel in a fast-paced world.
 There are several tours visiting the village from Aix-en-Provence, and you can read more about visiting Moustiers-Sainte-Marie here.

 If you are visiting this part of France, you will not want to miss out on the famed lavender fields in Provence.
 Those sweet-smelling purple flowers are certainly a sight to behold.